ncihtan/htan_missing_manual/overview/introduction.md

 All centers are required to submit their clinical, biospecimen and assay data to the HTAN DCC using a **common HTAN Data Model**.
 The DCC makes HTAN data available to the wider scientific community.

 !!! :zap: Important Links :zap:
-The HTAN Portal provides news and announcements, information about data releases and detailed information about HTAN Centers: https://humantumoratlas.org/
+The HTAN Portal provides news and announcements, information about data releases and detailed information about HTAN Centers: <a href="https://humantumoratlas.org/" target="_blank" rel="noopener noreferrer">https://humantumoratlas.org/</a>

-You can explore HTAN data within the HTAN Data Portal at: https://humantumoratlas.org/explore.
+You can explore HTAN data within the HTAN Data Portal at: <a href="https://humantumoratlas.org/explore" target="_blank" rel="noopener noreferrer">https://humantumoratlas.org/explore</a>.
 !!!